-Sodium Caseinate Sodium Caseinate is a modified protein extracted from milk.
+Sodium Caseinate is a modified protein extracted from milk.
 It has no odor or taste and is used as a thickening and whitening agent in dairy products.
 The protein component utilizes emulsification, water absorption, gelling, and stabilization properties.
 It is used in dairy non-creamers to act as a creamy, white dairy substitute.
 It does not contain lactose thus, is considered non-dairy.
 There is controversy whether sodium caseinate still has all the nutritional benefits that milk has because it is non-dairy.
 It is also a source of free glutamic acid.
-See monosodium glutamate (MSG). \"CASEIN, AMMONIUM CASEINATE, CALCIUM CASEINATE, POTASSIUM CASEINATE, SODIUM CASEINATE - FOOD RESOURCE - OREGON STATE UNIVERSITY.\" Food Science, Cultural Foods, Glossary, Training, Education Food Resource [http://food.oregonstate.edu/], Oregon State University, Corvallis, OR.
-Web.
-16 May 2011.
+See monosodium glutamate (MSG). \"CASEIN, AMMONIUM CASEINATE, CALCIUM CASEINATE, POTASSIUM CASEINATE, SODIUM CASEINATE - FOOD RESOURCE - OREGON STATE UNIVERSITY.\" Food Science, Cultural Foods, Glossary, Training, Education Food Resource.